Kydon Karlopoulos

 Kydon Karlopoulos (Greek: Κύδων Καρλόπουλος, born 3 May 1989) is a Greek footballer who plays for Makedonikos.
-Karlopoulos started his professional career for Iraklis and has also played for Olympiakos Volou and Kavala.
+Karlopoulos started his professional career for Iraklis and has also played for Olympiacos Volos and Kavala.

 Club career

-Karlopoulos started his professional career for Greek Superleague side Iraklis.
+Karlopoulos started his professional career for Super League Greece side Iraklis.
 He debuted for Iraklis as an injury time substitute, in a 5–0 away defeat of Iraklis.
-After being released from Iraklis, Karlopoulos signed a three-year contract on 31 August 2009 for Olympiakos Volou, then a Beta Ethniki side.
-His first match for Olympiakos Volou was a 1–3 home defeat from Kerkyra, for the opening round of the 2009-10 season.
+After being released from Iraklis, Karlopoulos signed a three-year contract on 31 August 2009 for Olympiacos Volos], then a Beta Ethniki side.
+His first match for Olympiacos Volos was a 1–3 home defeat from Kerkyra, for the opening round of the 2009-10 season.
 Until the end of the season Karlopoulos appeared in 11 matches.
-In the summer of 2010 Karlopoulos moved to Doxa Dramas.
-He debuted for the Mavraeti, as they won 2–0 against Kallithea.
-He only appeared in one more game for Doxa Dramas, before signing for Ethnikos on 31 January 2011.
-His debut for Ethnikos was made a week later, in an 0–1 away win against Anagennissi Karditsas and it was marked by Karlopoulos' sending off.
+In the summer of 2010 Karlopoulos moved to Doxa Drama.
+He debuted for Doxa, as they won 2–0 against Kallithea.
+He only appeared in one more game for Doxa Drama, before signing for Ethnikos Piraeus on 31 January 2011.
+His debut for Ethnikos was made a week later, in an 0–1 away win against Anagennissi Karditsa and it was marked by Karlopoulos' sending off.